lino-framework/book/docs/specs/vat.rst

 The declaration plugin controls which VAT regimes are available for selection on a partner or on a voucher.

-The list of available VAT regimes for a partner depends on the VAT area and on whether the partner has a VAT id or not.
+The list of available VAT regimes for a partner depends on the :term:`VAT area` and on whether the partner has a VAT id or not.

 .. function:: get_vat_regime_choices(country=None, vat_id=None):